 Michael Grunfeld joined Pomerantz in July 2017 as Of Counsel.
 He has extensive experience in securities, complex commercial, and white collar matters in federal and state courts around the country.
-In particular, Mr. Grunfeld has represented issuers, underwriters, and individuals in securities class actions dealing with a wide variety of industries.
+In particular, Michael has represented issuers, underwriters, and individuals in securities class actions dealing with a wide variety of industries.
 He has also represented financial institutions and individuals in cases related to RMBS, securities lending, foreign exchange practices, insider trading, and other financial matters.
-Mr. Grunfeld was honored as a 2018 Super Lawyer® "Rising Star" in the New York Metro area.
+Michael was honored in 2018 as a Super Lawyers® Rising Star.

-Mr. Grunfeld is the co-author of a chapter on damages in securities class actions in the LexisNexis treatise, Litigating Securities Class Actions.
+Michael is the co-author of a chapter on damages in securities class actions in the LexisNexis treatise, Litigating Securities Class Actions.

-Mr. Grunfeld is admitted to practice in the State of New York, the Second, Fourth, and Sixth Circuit Courts of Appeals, and the United States District Courts for the Southern and Eastern Districts of New York.
+Michael is admitted to practice in the State of New York, the Second, Fourth, and Sixth Circuit Courts of Appeals, and the United States District Courts for the Southern and Eastern Districts of New York.